garyblu71mods/KerbNoteLite/src/README.md

 Source code for KerbNote Lite v1.1.
-All classes are modular and compliant with KSP forum rules.
+Source code provided to comply with forum rules.
+No permission is granted to reuse, modify, or redistribute any part of it.